-Table 2 showed that typical two-stroke engines also produce more CO emissions than four-stroke engines.
+Table 2 shows that typical two-stroke engines also produce more CO emissions than fourstroke engines.
 The formation process for CO in two-stroke engines is the same as that for other engines [14].
 It is a result of operating an engine fuel-rich.
 The lack of oxygen in the combustion chamber prevents the carbon from fully oxidizing to carbon dioxide and CO forms.
 To reduce the two-stroke CO emissions the engines will have to be operated with leaner air/fuel ratios.

-Nitrogen oxide emissions, NOx, are a combination of NO and NO2 that are formed from the high temperatures and pressures that occur during combustion.
-The formation of NOx is based on the dissociation of N2 and O2 molecules following the flame boundary, and a lack of time available for chemical equilibrium to be reached [17].
+Nitrogen oxide emissions, $NO_x$ , are a combination of NO and $NO_2$ that are formed from the high temperatures and pressures that occur during combustion.
+The formation of $NO_x$ is based on the dissociation of $N_2$ and $O_2$ molecules following the flame boundary, and a lack of time available for chemical equilibrium to be reached [17].
 Nitrogen oxide formation depends on two basic factors: (1) peak temperatures reached during combustion, and (2) oxygen content in the trapped mixture [17].
-Typical two-stroke engines have inherently low NOx emissions because they have low effective compression ratios, they are operated fuel-rich, and have high residual exhaust gases (EGR), all of which contribute to lower peak cylinder temperatures and less trapped oxygen, leading to less $NO_x$ formation [20].
+Typical two-stroke engines have inherently low $NO_x$ emissions because they have low effective compression ratios, they are operated fuelrich, and have high residual exhaust gases (EGR), all of which contribute to lower peak cylinder temperatures and less trapped oxygen, leading to less $NO_x$ formation [19].
 One goal for new two-stroke technologies is to maintain the low $NO_x$ emissions.

-Direct Injection Selection
+Direct-Injection Selection

 In a DI two-stroke, fuel is injected directly into the cylinder at an optimal time for complete mixing and combustion.
 Air-assisted or high-pressure fuel injectors are used to ensure the fuel enters the combustion chamber in small droplets so the fuel can atomize quickly and mix with the freshly scavenged air.
 It lessens the effects of charge and exhaust-gas mixing, significantly reduces short-circuiting, and offers precise air/fuel ratio control.
-It is also known to improve cold start reliability [20].
+It is also known to improve cold start reliability [19].
 Additionally, two different modes of combustion can be used for DI engines: stratified and homogeneous.

-Stratified combustion in a two-stroke DI is achieved when fuel injection occurs late in the cycle and ignition is delayed from the start of injection until there is a fuel rich mixture surrounding the spark plug.
-The rich condition occurring at the onset of combustion provides a reaction rate high enough to initiate combustion [20].
-The flame front occurs at the interface between the fuel and oxidant, moving out from the spark plug gap burning the ever-leaner mixture until combustion can no longer be sustained [15].
-Stratified combustion eliminates poor idle quality and poor low load operation [20].
-Strauss [21] suggests using stratified charge combustion during idle and light load operation.
+Stratified combustion in a two-stroke DI is achieved when fuel injection occurs late in the cycle and ignition is delayed from the start of injection until there is a fuel rich mixture surrounding the sparkplug.
+The rich condition occurring at the onset of combustion provides a reaction rate high enough to initiate combustion [19].
+The flame front occurs at the interface between the fuel and oxidant, moving out from the sparkplug gap burning the everleaner mixture until combustion can no longer be sustained [15].
+Stratified combustion eliminates poor idle quality and poor low load operation [19].
+Strauss [20] suggests using stratified charge combustion during idle and light load operation.

 A DI system can also create a homogeneously charged combustion chamber.
 For the DI engine, homogeneous operation is accomplished when fuel is injected early in the cycle so there is time for the fuel to completely atomize and mix with the freshly scavenged air.
 Homogeneous combustion is used for medium to high loads and is accomplished two ways.
 The first is during medium loads.
 The fuel is injected early and an overall trapped lean air/fuel ratio with some EGR is desired to limit heat release [16].
 The second is used during high loads, where the goal is to maximize air utilization and to operate the engine with a stoichiometric or slightly rich condition to maximize power [16].
-The timing of the fuel injection, while much earlier than stratified injection, must be late enough to avoid any fuel from becoming involved with the scavenging flows to avoid short-circuiting fuel [22].
-Figure 2 shows the difference between incylinder equivalence ratios ( $\lambda$ ), ratio of actual air/fuel to the stoichiometric air/fuel ratio, for a stratified and homogeneously charged engine.
+The timing of the fuel injection, while much earlier than stratified injection, must be late enough to avoid any fuel from becoming involved with the scavenging flows to avoid short-circuiting fuel [21].
+Figure